lieberscott/distributeBalanceForRocketpool/README.md

 ![Distribute Balance 1](https://github.com/lieberscott/distributeBalanceForRocketpool/assets/26235414/f7c94cd2-b13f-4b7b-b28e-bd00c09934f0)

 ### Step 5.
 Write `distributeBalance` and enter `false` as the parameter
-As of this writing it is the fifth function down.
-Write "false" as a parameter

 ### Step 6.
 Withdraw RPL stake
 **NOTE: You can only withdraw your RPL stake by calling the `withdrawRPL` function with your node address.
 It will be withdrawn to your withdrawal address (if set, otherwise to node address).**